 Jayne developed the Commission’s successful statewide Lawyer-to-Lawyer Mentoring Program which focuses on activities designed to explore ethics, professionalism, civility, diversity, and wellness in practice settings.
 She spearheaded development of an interactive digital and social media platform that connects constituencies through blogs, social networking sites and discussion groups.

 A frequent writer and speaker on topics involving the changing practice of law, Jayne asserts that embracing inclusiveness and innovation will ensure that the profession remains relevant and impactful in the future.

 Jayne’s prior experience includes many successful years of practice as a trial lawyer, committee work on diversity and recruiting issues, and handling attorney discipline cases as counsel to the Illinois Attorney Registration and Disciplinary Commission Review Board.

-Jayne lives in Park Ridge, Illinois with her husband and those of her four children who are not otherwise living in college towns and beyond.
+Jayne holds a J.D. from the University of Michigan Law School and a bachelor’s from the University of Notre Dame.
+She lives in Park Ridge, Illinois, with her husband and those of her four children who are not otherwise living in college towns and beyond.